 Nobody will buy an Arona and complain of a shortage of standard equipment.
 Although technically the entry-level model, the SE is far from basic – its exterior is enlivened by standard metallic paint, 17-inch alloy wheels and LED daytime running lights, while air-conditioning, all-round electric windows and leather touches grace the interior.

-Infotainment is taken care of by a 6.5-inch colour touchscreen, which controls the DAB radio, aux-in and USB inputs, as well as Bluetooth connectivity.
-This screen is replaced by an eight-inch version on the SE Technology, supporting sat nav with 3D mapping, voice control and 'SEAT Full Link', a system that integrates your smartphone for use with MirrorLink, Apple CarPlay and Android Auto.
-This upgrade also brings you a wireless phone charger, SD memory card slots and rear parking sensors.
+Infotainment is taken care of by an 8.25-inch colour touchscreen, which controls the DAB radio, aux-in and USB inputs, as well as Bluetooth connectivity.
+This screen is replaced by a 9.2-inch version on the SE Technology, supporting sat nav with 3D mapping, voice control and online updates.
+This upgrade also gets you rear parking sensors.

-Additional style is one incentive for Arona FR buyers – its 'Dynamic' alloy wheels, full LED headlamps, dark-tinted rear windows and twin exhaust pipes are reflected by a sporty flat-bottomed steering wheel, sculpted front seats and ambient interior lighting in a range of user-selectable colours.
+Additional style is one incentive for Arona FR buyers – its 'Dynamic' alloy wheels, tinted rear windows and twin exhaust pipes are reflected by a sporty flat-bottomed steering wheel, sculpted front seats and ambient interior lighting in a range of user-selectable colours.
 You can also play with SEAT's 'Drive Profile', which enables you to adjust the car's response through four modes (Normal, Sport, Eco and Individual), while the suspension is more firmly set up for greater cornering agility.

 There's also a more powerful braking system including rear disc brakes, which paves the way for the more powerful 1.5-litre engine the FR offers as an option.
-FR Sport tops all this with 18-inch wheels, black Alcantara suede upholstery, SEAT’s digital instrument display and the Winter Pack.
+FR Sport tops all this with 18-inch wheels, black Alcantara suede upholstery, SEAT’s digital instrument display and heated front seats.

-The Xcellence has a less sporty emphasis, but otherwise matches the FR specification and adds clever interior storage solutions, keyless entry and go, as well as safety features such as blind-spot monitoring and rear cross-traffic alert.
-An upgrade to Xcellence Lux adds 18-inch alloy wheels, Alcantara upholstery, front parking sensors, a rear-view camera and parking assistance.
-It also features the drive profile system.
+The Xperience trim has a less sporty emphasis, but otherwise matches the FR specification and adds clever interior storage solutions, keyless entry and go, as well as safety features such as blind-spot monitoring and rear cross-traffic alert.
+An upgrade to Xperience Lux adds 18-inch alloy wheels, Microsuede upholstery, front parking sensors, a rear-view camera and parking assistance.